gvwilson/thirdbit/src/fiction/in-heck/index.md

 you will be unable to pursue them without being consumed by Central."

 Gumption uncrossed his arms.
-"This one is not concerned," he said, realizing only as he did so that it was true.
+"This one is not concerned," he said.
 "This one is not susceptible to Central."

 "Hah!"